dmMaze/BallonsTranslator/README_EN.md

  * [Sakura-13B-Galgame](https://github.com/SakuraLLM/Sakura-13B-Galgame), check ```low vram mode``` in config panel if you\'re running it locally on a single device and encountered a crash due to vram OOM (enabled by default).
  * DeepLX: Please refer to [Vercel](https://github.com/bropines/Deeplx-vercel) or [deeplx](https://github.com/OwO-Network/DeepLX)
  * Added the [Translators](https://github.com/UlionTse/translators) library, which supports access to some translator services without api keys.
 You can find out about supported services [here](https://github.com/UlionTse/translators#supported-translation-services).
+ * Supports two versions of OpenAI-compliant translators that work with official or third-party LLM providers compatible with the OpenAI API, requiring configuration in the settings panel.
+    * The non-suffix version consumes fewer tokens but has slightly weaker sentence splitting stability, which may cause issues with long text translations.
+    * The 'exp' suffix version uses more tokens, but has better stability and includes "jailbreaking" in the Prompt, making it suitable for long text translations.

 For other good offline English translators, please refer to this [thread](https://github.com/dmMaze/BallonsTranslator/discussions/515).
 To add a new translator, please reference [how_to_add_new_translator](doc/how_to_add_new_translator.md), it is simple as subclass a BaseClass and implementing two interfaces, then you can use it in the application, you are welcome to contribute to the project.